Alejandro2195/RNA-seq-Analysis-with-R/README.md

 - 3 Mice without fibrosis and with overexpression of Smoc2
 - 4 mice with fibrosis and with overexpression of Smoc2 Essentially, one wants to know if gene expression is differential between groups.

-First we need the gene-associated read counts and the associated sample metadata